voltron-ops/notejam/README.md

 # notejam
-This a unified Web-App and is connected with Postgres Database
+This a unified Web-App and is connected with Postgres Database.
+This app is based on Django Framework.